RunestoneInteractive/pythonds/_sources/SortSearch/Hashing.rst

       Suppose you are given the following set of keys to insert into a hash table that holds exactly 11 values:  113 , 117 , 97 , 100 , 114 , 108 , 116 , 105 , 99 Which of the following best demonstrates the contents of the hash table after all the keys have been inserted using linear probing?

-Implementing the ``Map`` Abstract Data Type
+Implementing the Map Abstract Data Type
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 One of the most useful Python collections is the dictionary.
-Recall that a dictionary is an associative data type where you can store key–data pairs.
+Recall that a dictionary is an associative data type where you can store key-data pairs.
 The key is used to look up the associated data value.
 We often refer to this idea as a **map**.